mmarty12/high_performance_systems_labs_2024/README.md

 ---
 5. OpenMP.
 Barriers, critical sections.
 ---
+6. Programming for computer systems with local memory.
+Ada language.
+Rendezvous.
+---
 **NOTE:** To learn more info about the projects see the pdf docs in each folder.